 If there aren’t any interactive item types on the assessment, you can switch on the Enable plain paper testing setting.

-You can then check the boxes for either or both of the following options:
+One this setting is enabled, you can select the checkboxes for either or both of the following options:

-By enabling plain paper testing, administrators will always be allowed to print.
+By enabling plain paper testing, administrators will always be allowed to print the test.

 Under Preview Settings, you can turn on Enable teachers to preview online test.
 Select Hide item images from analysis views if you want to prevent users from viewing the questions during item analysis.

 To print the answer documents as a testing administrator, click the Print Answer Documents button.
-While the test is in a Pending state, this button will be Print Sample.
+While the test is in a Pending state, this button will read as Print Sample.

-The wizard will display the schools, courses, teachers, and sections that will print.
-Deselect any of these to narrow down which answer documents you will print.
-By default, answer documents will be sorted alphabetically by teacher, course, and section.
+The wizard displays a list of schools, courses, teachers, and sections that will print.
+You can clear the checkboxes for any of these to narrow down which answer documents will print.
+By default, answer documents are sorted alphabetically by teacher, course, and section.
 Select the Print students alphabetically option for easier searchability of students.

 General Settings